Quantum Similarity Testing with Convolutional Neural Networks

-where $\text{SNAP}(\bm{\theta}):=\sum_{n} \exp(\text{i}\theta_n )\ket{n}\bra{n}$ is a selective number-dependent arbitrary phase gate~\cite{heeres2015,fosel2020} with $\theta_n= $.
-Then we test our trained model on experimental data obtained from a noisy implementation~\cite{Ahmed2021PRL,kudra2022} of state $\ket{\phi_1}$ in a resonator coupled to a superconducting transmon qubit.
-We randomly choose $5\%$ of $81\times 81=6561$ noisy experimental data pixels (as shown in Fig.4(b) in Ref.~\cite{Ahmed2021PRL}) as a test data set and check whether our model accepts two resulted data sets as obtained from a same quantum state.
-The resulting acceptance rate, averaged over multiple trails, is $98\%$.
+where $\text{SNAP}(\bm{\theta}):=\sum_{n} \exp(\text{i}\theta_n )\ket{n}\bra{n}$ is a selective number-dependent arbitrary phase gate~\cite{heeres2015,fosel2020}.
+In this example, we take $\theta_0 = \theta_1 = \pi$ and $\theta_n = 0$ for every $n\ge 2$.
+For the training, we used computer simulated measurement data.
+For the testing, instead, we used actual experimental data obtained from a noisy implementation~\cite{Ahmed2021PRL,kudra2022} using a resonator coupled to a superconducting transmon qubit.
+For the test data sets, we randomly choose $5\%$ of $81\times 81=6561$ experimental data pixels corresponding to the same quantum state (shown in Fig.4(b) in Ref.~\cite{Ahmed2021PRL}), and we check whether StateNet correctly attributes two such data sets to same quantum state.
+The acceptance rate, averaged over multiple trails, is $98\%$.

-{\em Cross-Platform Verification of Quantum Dynamics.} The structure of StateNet can also be adapted to the task of determining whether two quantum devices implement the same quantum dynamics.
-We illustrate this fact on an important quantum dynamics for continuous variable quantum computing, namely the dynamics generated by Kerr's nonlinear interaction~\cite{yurke1986,puri2017}.
-Suppose that a quantum system, initialized in a coherent state $\ket{\alpha}$, is subject to the Kerr Hamiltonian $H_{\rm kerr}=\pi\hat{a}^{\dagger\,2}\hat{a}^2$.
-Here we consider both an ideal closed-system dynamics, governed by the Schr\"{o}dinger's equation with Hamiltonian $H_{\rm kerr}$, and a lossy open-system dynamics, governed by the Lindblad master equation $\dot{\rho}=-\text{i}[H_{\rm kerr},\rho]+\eta \mathcal D(\hat{a})(\rho)$, where $\mathcal D(\hat{a})(\rho):=\hat{a}\rho\hat{a}^\dagger-\frac{1}{2}(\rho \hat{a}^\dagger\hat{a}+\hat{a}^\dagger\hat{a}\rho)$ and $\eta$ is the loss rate.
-The problem is to determine whether the quantum states generated by these two different quantum evolutions at subsequents snapshots of time are equal or not.

-In our numberical experiments, we consider 10 snapshots $t_i:=i/10$, with $i=0, 1, \dots, 10$.
-We train a neural network with the simulated measurement data of quantum states undergoing various unitary evolutions governed by $H$.
-Then, we test this trained model for cross-verification of a unitary dynamics against its lossy counterpart (with loss rate $\eta=0.5$) starting from the same initial states.
-Fig.~\ref{fig:dynamics} shows that the rejection rates increase with time, in agreement with the fact that the deviations between the ideal and lossy dynamics become more visible at larger times.
-This behaviour is observed in two different measurement scenarios: one in which all the phase-space points in the grid are measured and the other in which only a subset of randomly chosen points is measured.

-{\em Cross-Platform Verification of Equivalence up to Gaussian Unitary Operations.} As a further application, we provide a variant of StateNet that can decide whether two quantum quantum states are the same up to a unitary transformation in a given set.
-This functionality can be used to make cross-platform verification robust to unknown systematic unitary errors taking place on individual quantum devices.
+{\em Verification of Equivalence up to Gaussian Unitary Operations.} A variant of StateNet can be used to decide whether two quantum states are the same up to a unitary transformation in a given set.
+This functionality can be used to make our comparison method robust to unknown systematic unitary errors taking place on individual quantum devices.
 A common example of such errors are the errors introduced by poorly calibrated displacement pulses, phase rotations and squeezing~\cite{weedbrook2012}.